 Table 2-4.
-Summary of Cumulative Percent Completeness of Key Phase 2 Construction ActivitiesOctober 2022 Monthly Progress Report for the Final Groundwater Remedy Construction and Startup PG&E Topock Compressor Station, Needles, California
+Summary of Cumulative Percent Completeness of Key Phase 2 Construction ActivitiesNovember 2022 Monthly Progress Report for the Final Groundwater Remedy Construction and Startup PG&E Topock Compressor Station, Needles, California

-Activity % Complete Cumulative Status of Phase 2 Construction Activities (as of October 31, 2022) Extraction and Injection Well Installation 70% Pilot holes for TWB-1, -2, -3, TCS-1, -2, FW-02A, and FW-02B have been drilled.
+Activity % Complete Cumulative Status of Phase 2 Construction Activities (as of November 30, 2022) Extraction and Injection Well Installation 80% Pilot holes for TWB-1, -2, -3, TCS-1, -2, FW-02A, and FW-02B have been drilled.
 TWB-2 was not a viable location for extraction and was abandoned.
 A temporary well was installed at TWB-1 followed by well development and step testing.
-Results showed that TWB-1 is a viable location for an extraction well.
-A larger diameter extraction well was installed in August and developed and tested in September/October.
-No aquifer was present at FW-02 alternate location.
+Results showed that TWB- 1 is a viable location for an extraction well.
+A larger diameter extraction well was installed in August and developed and tested in September/October. • No aquifer was present at FW-02 alternate location.
 Drill casing was left in place at FW-02 alternate.
 Evaluation of the data was performed and potential alternate locations have been identified and presented to agencies and stakeholders on May 6 and May 18, 2022.
 A site walk was held on June 23 to view the identified potential alternate locations.
 An additional site walk was held on July 14 to view the location FW-02A' and to discuss implementation details.
 In mid-August, a pilot hole was drilled at the FW-02A' location which was subsequently renamed FW-02B.
 The location is viable for the freshwater injection well.
-In October, the pilot hole was overdrilled and an injection well is currently under-going installation ER-1 and ER-2 were drilled, installed, developed, and tested.
+In October, the pilot hole was over-drilled.
+In November, an injection well was installed and developed.
+ER-1 and ER-2 were drilled, installed, developed, and tested.
 Sediment was observed at the bottom of ER-2 during development in early June.
 A bung was installed in ER-2 to prevent further sediment infiltration and allow for completion of development.
 Based on performance of these wells during well development, additional 48-hour step testing will be conducted at both extraction well locations in early November.
 A pilot hole for TWB-3 was drilled.
 The observed lithology and aquifer thickness showed that TWB-3 is expected to be a viable extraction well.
-The extraction well was installed in August and developed and tested in September/October. • Final well designs are complete for injection/extraction wells TWB-1 & - 3, TCS-1 & -2, and FW-02B.
+The extraction well was installed in August and developed and tested in September/October.
+Final well designs are complete for injection/extraction wells TWB-1 & -3, TCS-1 & -2, and FW-02B.
 Pump for groundwater sampling at PGE-07BR was stuck in the well.
 The stuck pump retrieved, cleaned, and reset to the appropriate depth needed for sampling.
 In addition, a drop tube was installed to collect water level measurements without needing to remove the pump.
 The pump was tested prior to reinstallation but was not operating during groundwater sampling and will retested in July.
 The pump and tubing were replaced in August.
 Monitoring well MW-70BR-225 was renamed as ER-6 to function as an extraction well.
 ER-6 was developed and a step test was conducted to appropriately size the future pump.
 The step test was unable to be completed in May due to equipment malfunctions.
 The step test was completed in July.
 TCS-1 has been drilled and testing (including injectivity testing) are complete.
-TCS-2 has been drilled and is undergoing well development and testing.
+TCS-2 has been drilled underwent development and testing in October/November.
+Extraction and Injection Well Downhole Installation 20% Engineer Drawings of each downhole set up have been completed.